-- the information given in the Trustees' Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' Report has been prepared in accordance with applicable legal requirements.
+- the information given in the Trustees' Report, which includes the Strategic Report and the Directors' Report prepared for the purposes of company law, for the financial year for which the financial statements are prepared is consistent with the financial statements; and. - the Strategic Report and the Directors' Report included within the Trustees' Report have been prepared in accordance with applicable legal requirements.